rsuite/rsuite/docs/pages/guide/accessibility/en-US/index.md

 # Accessibility

 Accessibility in web applications is to make it available to as many people as possible, even if their abilities are limited.
+[React](https://zh-hans.reactjs.org/docs/accessibility.html) fully supports building accessible websites, often by using standard HTML techniques.
 React Suite follows the [WAI-ARIA 1.1][wai-aria] standard, and all components have appropriate attributes and keyboard interaction functions out of the box.

 ## Signposts/Landmarks